imRaajee/Generalized-DRL/README.md

 The heat source varies across episodes, making the agent generalize across q* ∈ [0, 1].

 ## 📜 Citation
-If you find this useful, please cite the related paper.
+If you find this useful, please cite the related paper (link or citation to be added later).

 ## 📎 License
 MIT License.